Library

 Learn when to use qualitative and quantitative research.

-Explorative vs. Comparative
+Explorative vs. comparative

 Explorative usability testing is usually conducted at the beginning of product development.
 Researchers use task-based assessments and open-ended qualitative questions to gather user insights.
 With this, they identify early on the areas that work and areas that don’t.
 This helps alleviate some financial risk and save resources (the big three) in the long run.